King-Hash-Org/KingHashAggregator/docs/architecture.md

 11. vNFT holders can claim their validator rewards anytime from the Node Reward Vault.
 Rewards will also be claimed automatically whenever there is a `transfer` event.
 12. If ChainUp decides to issue additional token rewards in the future, vNFT holders will also be able to claim the tokens in a similar fashion.

-Validator Nft is designed in such a way that anyone can issue their own Validator Nfts.
-As long as they have the infrastructure to operate the nodes, they can launch their own Validator Nfts by using our Smart Contracts.
-Optionally, they can reach out to ChainUp DAO to have their Validator Nfts added to the ChainUp Aggregator.
+Validator NFT is designed in such a way that anyone can issue their own Validator NFTs.
+As long as they have the infrastructure to operate the nodes, they can launch their own Validator NFTs by using our Smart Contracts.
+Optionally, they can reach out to ChainUp DAO to have their Validator NFTs added to the ChainUp Aggregator.